ryanbuckner/life360-plugin/README.md

 ### Troubleshooting:

-If someone changes their name in Life360, you will have to go into their device and reselect them from the dropdown for that device to continue receiving updates.
+- If someone changes their name in Life360, you will have to go into their device and reselect them from the dropdown if you make any other changes to the device.
+- member_is_driving is a derived boolean based on the Life360 speed for that member.
+The raw isDriving status is always returned as 0, so it's ignored
+- The Life360 raw speed is a number that appears to be the actual speed in MPH diveded by 2.2.
+This plugin attemps to correct that, but it's an estimate. -1 or 0 means not moving fast enough to register